 In the 2009 presidential elections, DP candidate Tsakhiagiin Elbegdorj prevailed, becoming the first democrat to hold the office.
 He was reelected in 2013.
-Meanwhile, the MPRP voted to revert to its old name, the Mongolian People's Party (MPP - see p.
-6 of Political and Social Relations).
+Meanwhile, the MPRP voted to revert to its old name, the Mongolian People's Party (MPP - see Political and Social Relations).

-In 2020, the MPP won an overwhelming legislative majority (see p.
-6 of Political and Social Relations).
+In 2020, the MPP won an overwhelming legislative majority (see Political and Social Relations).
 In the 2021 presidential election, several opposition candidates were disqualified and former president Battulga was prohibited from running for a second term.
-This resulted in Ukhnaaqiin Khürelsükh receiving 72% of the vote.
+This resulted in Ukhnaagiin Khürelsükh receiving 68% of the vote.